 Enter Air Flight Cancellation Compensation

-The EU has laws to assist you in case of flight cancellation.
+The EU has laws to protect you if your flight gets cancelled.
 Here’s what you need to know:

-If your flight gets cancelled less than two weeks before your planned travel date, you could be eligible for compensation of up to €600.
-But keep in mind – the airline can avoid paying if they rebook you on a different flight that aligns closely with your original schedule.
+If your flight is cancelled less than two weeks before your planned travel date, you may be entitled to compensation up to €600.
+But keep in mind – the airline doesn’t have to pay if they offer you an alternative flight that doesn’t significantly disrupt your travel.

 Advance Notice | Re-routing Requirements |